 The equity concern associated with the hybrid format was ubiquitous across the interviews and generally speaking this concern was the biggest factor deterring individuals from choosing the hybrid format.
 Interviewees mentioned how inequitable it is to be the person attending virtually when there are many individuals attending in-person who, as a result, tend to dominate the activity.
 People also stated how hard it can be to see and hear everyone properly when they are virtual, and most of the other people are in-person.
 Our interviewees expressed the feeling that those in-person have the upper hand in hybrid activities as they are able to participate more and ultimately get more benefit from the activity.
 This concern was most strongly expressed in terms of intercampus inequity; Okanagan individuals tend to be the ones virtually tuning into an activity being held in Vancouver.
-Interviewees based at UBCO expressed frustration about these meetings and a desire to reduce the frequency of hybrid activities post-pandemic.
-This concern was especially important for the more active types of activities such as work-related meetings, but less so for the more passive forms of activities such as conferences.
+Interviewees based at UBCO expressed frustration about these meetings and a desire to reduce the frequency of hybrid activities such as work-related meetings, but less so for the more passive forms of activities such as conferences.